d6y/telepost/README.md

 This will connect to the me@example.org google email account, process emails, and write images to /path/to/my/blog/media and blog posts to /path/to/my/blog/_posts

+The subject is used as the title of the blog post and the filename.

 It will then delete the email (archive it).